 I can’t wait for the day to travel in Europe with my kids.
 It’s something I think about every day!
 I want to share my love of history, art, culture, and nature with my kids, but choosing where to go as a family is a daunting task!
-When Jody Halsted, Ireland family travel planner and founder of Ireland Family Vacations, offered to share her tips for traveling in Ireland as a family, I was eager to learn more.
+When Jody Halsted, Ireland family travel planner and founder of Ireland Family Vacations, offered to share her tips for visiting Ireland as a family, I was eager to learn more.
 And after learning about why Ireland might be the perfect destination for families, I’m convinced!

 Choosing the first European country to explore as a family can be daunting.
 You want to visit someplace that will offer culture, but also fun activities for the kids.
 You want to be able to explore on your own, but not have to translate everything you read before you can decide which way to turn.
 And while cities may have museums and architecture, you also want open spaces and stunning views.